-" It is important to note that the efforts made on our part would certainly be less successful without the help and support of both yourself and GPIC who we know work tirelessly to ensure that employees, not only in your organisation, but also throughout the world are protected at work.
+'It is important to note that the efforts made on our part would certainly be less successful without the help and support of both yourself and GPIC who we only in your organisation, but also throughout the into integrated reporting.
+Keep up the good work.